lisongx/doubanIMDb/README.md

     - Load the Add-on via `about:debugging` as temporary Add-on.
     - Choose the `manifest.json` file in the extracted directory

-  - ### Opera

-    - Load the extension via `opera:extensions`
-    - Check the `Developer Mode` and load as unpacked from extension’s extracted directory.

 ## Contributor

 * @lisongx